Salesforce Marketing Cloud

-Salesforce Marketing Cloud is a provider of digital marketing automation and analytics software and services.
+Salesforce Marketing Cloud is a digital marketing automation and analytics software and services platform developed by Salesforce.
 It was founded in 2000 under the name ExactTarget.
 The company filed for an IPO in 2007, but withdrew its filing two years later and raised $145 million in funding.

 It acquired CoTweet, Pardot, iGoDigital and Keymail Marketing.
 In 2012, it raised $161.5 million in an initial public offering, before being acquired by Salesforce for $2.5 billion in 2013.
-ExactTarget was renamed to Salesforce Marketing Cloud in 2014 after the acquisition by Salesforce.
+ExactTarget was renamed Salesforce Marketing Cloud in 2014 after its acquisition by Salesforce.